jhugman/compo/README.md

 Contributing extensions
 -----------------------
-The `extensions` property of the manifest should define an array of extension objects. `compo`
+The `extensions` property of the manifest should define an array of extension objects.

 Extensions have a mandatory `epID` property, which stands for extension point ID.
-This should be a string matching the id of the extension point that this extension matches. [#ugly]()
+This should be a string matching the id of the extension point that this extension contributes to.

 ```json
 {